chinthliss/MuckWebInterface-WebSocket-V1/readme.md

   * Javascript (client side) doesn't know what a dbref is and these will become integers by default.
   * The muck doesn't know what a boolean is and these will become integers.

-From the muck side, programs register to monitor a channel.
-* On each message the program looks for functions on registered programs in the form 'on<messsage>' and passes them the message.
-* These functions are called with the arguments 'channel, message, descr, player, data'; Player may be #-1.

-From the web side, a client registers to channels they intend to use on that particular page.
-* Handlers are registered via the .on() function for each message wanted.
-When a message is received, they'll be called directly with (data).
-* The present player can be obtained via the library.

 ### Important
 Web browsers expose everything and, with very little knowledge, it's possible to change running scripts on the fly.
 EVERYTHING from a client should be validated and any changes to important values should be done on the muck and notified to the client.